CianMRoche/CianMRoche.github.io/_pages/about.md

 You can find me in the MIT Kavli Institute for Astrophysics and Space Research, room 37-624

 ### What's on this website?
 Some things I've worked on in the past few years, a <a href="/files/CV.pdf" target="_blank">CV</a> and some random code tutorials I've written.
+Also check out [AstroWiki](https://publish.obsidian.md/astrowiki/AstroWiki) which is a comprehensive set of living notes I maintain to aid in studying to for the MIT astrophysics oral qualifying exam.

-### Here's a high-level overview of the areas I'm interested in:
+### Here's a high-level overview of the research areas I'm interested in:
 <p align="center">
   <img alt="Research Map" src="/images/research_map.png" width="100%">
 </p>